linode/docs/docs/websites/apache/authbased-access-control-with-apache.md

  - '[Basic Authentication Module](http://httpd.apache.org/docs/2.2/mod/mod_auth_basic.html)'
 ---

-In many situations, HTTP services are public and intended to be accessed by anyone with the ability to connect to the server.
-However, there are a number of cases where site administrators need to have some additional control over which users can access the server.
-In these contexts, it is useful to require users to submit authentication credentials (e.g. usernames and passwords) to a site before gaining access to a resource.

-This guide provides an overview of both credential-based and rule-based access control tools for the Apache HTTP server.
-We assume that you have a working installation of Apache and have access to modify configuration files.
-If you have not installed Apache, you might want to follow one of our [Apache installation guides](/docs/web-servers/apache/) or [LAMP stack installation guides](/docs/lamp-guides/).
-If you want a more thorough introduction to Apache configuration, please reference our [Apache HTTP server configuration basics](/docs/web-servers/apache/configuration/configuration-basics) and [Apache configuration structure](/docs/web-servers/apache/configuration/configuration-structure) guides.
+While most web server content is created to be available to the public, you may want to restrict some or all of a website to specific users or groups. **HTTP Auth** lets you easily create these restrictions.

+This guide provides an overview of both credential-based and rule-based access control tools for Apache.

+## Before You Begin

-1. Ensure that you have followed the Getting Started and Securing Your Server guides, and the Linode’s hostname is set.
+1. Ensure that you have followed the [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/security/securing-your-server) guides, and the Linode’s hostname is set.

 2. Have a working installation of Apache.
 If you have not installed Apache, you might want to follow one of our [Apache installation guides](/docs/websites/apache/) or [LAMP stack installation guides](/docs/websites/lamp).